OpenBCI/Ultracortex/Mark_III_Nova_REVISED/README.md

 ### Insert OCTANUT pieces (x21) into frame

-**Note:** at each node, you must line up the cut in the OCTANUT with the indentation on the frame as indicated in the picture below.
+**Note:** Before glueing the OCTANUT into the frame ensure, that it fits properly into the frame without glue.

 ![image](image_assets/insertOCTANUT.jpg)

-For each OCTANUT, insert the OCTABOLT so that the OCTANUT is held into the frame.
-Now you can glue the OCTANUT to the frame like this:
+For each OCTANUT, line the inner rim of frame with glue.
+Then insert the OCTANUT so that it is flush with the frame.

 ![image](image_assets/glue_octanut.jpg)